CleverCloud/doc.clever-cloud.com/commons/addons/mysql.md

 The version currently installed by the add-on is :

-- on shared plans (DEV) : MySQL 5.5.28
+- on shared plans (DEV) : MySQL 8.0
-- on newly created dedicated databases (plans XS and above) : MySQL 5.7.20
+- on newly created dedicated databases (plans XS Small Space and above) : MySQL 5.7 or 8.0

 ## MySQL plans